 Yes, it is.
 Furthermore, it is a vital indicator of customer satisfaction.
 It is used to assess your contact center agents’ customer service standards.

-Analyzing call resolution allows center leaders to get insights into how effectively their support teams handle customer calls.
+Analyzing the call disposition allows center leaders to get insights into how effectively their support teams handle customer calls.

-Poor call resolution may lead to a dissatisfied customer taking their business elsewhere.
+Poor contact resolution may lead to a dissatisfied customer taking their business elsewhere.
 Therefore, you must consider this metric when assessing the overall center performance.